clartaq/cwiki/resources/private/md/Technical_Notes.md

 The approach taken by CWiki is to go ahead and delete the account, but make no effort to find and remove anything they have worked on.
 When pages that the deleted user authored are viewed, the author will be listed as "Unknown".
 The work of all deleted users will be shown with an "Unknown" author.
 There is no attempt to differentiate which deleted user may have authored something.
 It is up to the admin or an editor to revise or delete any material the deleted user may have created.

 Deleting a user like this loses attribution for any work they may have done.
 This is generally not a good thing.
-Another, gentler approach would be for an admin to simple change the password for the deleted user such that they could no longer access their (former) account.
+Another, gentler approach would be for an admin to simply change the password for the deleted user such that they could no longer access their (former) account.
 That way the attribution remains, but the deleted user no longer has rights to create new content.
 (They can always sign in on the "guest" account to view anything in the wiki.)

 ### Handling Images ###

-Essentially, I punted on this one.
+Mainly, I punted on this one.
 Since CWiki is at heart a single-user, private wiki, it would make sense to put embedded images in the database.
 There are safety and reliability benefits from doing this.

-At the moment though,  images can be embedded by links to online resources or to the file system.
+At the moment though,  images can be embedded by links to online resources or the file system.

 See [[About Images]].